 The robed female figure represents Libertas, the Roman goddess of freedom.

 The tablet she holds is inscribed “July 4th, 1776” – the date of American Independence.

 13. It’s a bit of a lightning rod!

 Since she was first erected in 1886, the statue has attracted about 600 lighting strikes every year!
 A New York photographer, Jay Fine became the first to capture this on film.

-The Statue of Liberty has featured in lots of famous films including Titanic, Ghostbusters, and Planet of the Apes.
+The Statue of Liberty has featured in lots of famous films including Titanic, Ghostbusters, and, of course, Planet of the Apes (spoilers!).

 Up until 1902, the statue operated as a lighthouse.

 UNESCO listed the statue in 1984 as a World Heritage Site.